 To complement the delicate sweetness of the red fish a nice crisp and fruity Sauvignon Blanc would be a great match.

-Everything goes with the deep sea redfish.
-But the sweetness needs to be balanced with a little herbs and spices.
+High in protein and low in saturated fats, The Redfish is a superfood.
+I’ts sweetness needs to be balanced with some herbs and spices.
 We recommend baking the fish wrapped in paper.
 Place the filet on the paper, sprinkle a little olive oil and some fresh herbs, salt and pepper – and wrap it.
 Bake it for 15-20 minutes at 225 celsius.

 Frozen at sea: Whole round andH/G, size graded, 3×7 kg.